cyrille-artho/modbat/README.md

 ## Other test configuration options

-Also see the output of "scala modbat/modbat.jar -h".
+Also see the output of "`scala modbat/modbat.jar -h`".

 Note that a loop limit of 1 means no loops will be allowed, so self-loops will never be executed.